tweag/genealogos/README.md

 ```fish
 curl "http://localhost:8000/api/jobs/create?flake_ref=nixpkgs&attribute_path=hello"
 ```
-This endpoint also supports the `cyclonedx_version` query parameter.
+This endpoint also supports the `bom_format` query parameter.
 The response of this API call is a `job_id`, which needs to be passed to further calls to indentify the desired job.

 Getting the status of a job is done as such: